wpmudev/support-system/readme.txt

 * Added integration twith Pro Sites Plugin
 * Fixed notice when updating a ticket
 * Fixed bug when activating the plugin
+* New feature: Attach images to a ticket

 = 1.7.2.2 =
 * Fixed: Incorrect URL in Support Ticket Email